By Ellen Francis and Suleiman Al-Khalidi

-Government plans to lift taxes have brought thousands of people onto the streets in the capital Amman and other parts of Jordan since last week, shaking a U.S.-allied Arab country that has remained stable through years of regional turmoil.
+Government plans to lift taxes have brought thousands of people onto the streets in Amman, the capital, and other parts of Jordan since last week, shaking a U.S.-allied Arab country that has remained stable through years of regional turmoil.

 King Abdullah appointed Omar al-Razzaz, a former World Bank economist, to form the new government after accepting Hani Mulki's resignation, a ministerial source said.
 Razzaz was education minister in Mulki's government.

-While some celebrated the change of government, the head of the Professional Unions Association said a strike planned for Wednesday would go ahead unless the draft income tax law was withdrawn.
+While some celebrated the change of government, a union leader said a strike planned for Wednesday would go ahead unless the draft income tax law was withdrawn.

 Jordan, which has a peace treaty with Israel, has navigated years of instability at its borders, including wars in Iraq and Syria and conflict in the Israeli-occupied West Bank.

 But the instability has hit the economy of a country that is poor in resources and hosts close to 700,000 Syrian refugees.
 Unemployment among Jordanians stands at 18.4 percent, according to Jordan's department of statistics.

 "They have been following a policy that is draining the citizen," Rola Abu Khadra, an actress protesting with her friends at midnight, told Reuters.

 "Even if they removed Mulki and replaced him with anyone else in the world and the policies don't change, that would mean we have achieved nothing," she said.

 Public anger has grown over government policies since a steep general sales tax hike earlier this year and the abolition of bread subsidies, both measures driven by the International Monetary Fund.